-GENERAL REMINDERS REGARDING COMPETITIVE CHEER (INCLUDING SIDELINE CHEER) PRACTICES AND WORKOUTS
+GENERAL REMINDERS REGARDING DANCE PRACTICES AND WORKOUTS

-- > Dance practices are generally performed indoors. - Exercising indoors could possibly pose a greater risk of transmission than exercising outdoors for multiple reasons including air flow and being in an enclosed space. - Sharing the same air for longer than 15 minutes increases the chances of exposure and infection per the CDC 6-15-48 guidance (https://bit.ly/2FU4eba). - Social distancing is hard to maintain in dance due to partnering, choreography, and close formation spacing.
+- Dance practices are generally performed indoors. - Exercising indoors could possibly pose a greater risk of transmission than exercising outdoors for multiple reasons including air flow and being in an enclosed space. - Social distancing is hard to maintain in dance due to partnering, choreography, and close formation spacing.